-So in case you’re exploring the possibility of becoming an entry level project manager or looking to develop your skills and move up as a senior project manager, here’s all you need to make an informed decision regarding project manager salaries.
-We’ll compare the project manager salary difference between certified and non-certified project managers around the world and show you how to start scaling up your career today.
+If you’re exploring the possibility of becoming an entry level project manager or looking to develop your skills and move up as a senior project manager — we’ve got the salary information you need to start scaling up your career today.

-Where you decide to work has a direct impact on how much you make, based on such factors as demand and the cost of living in a particular region.
-To make the big bucks, Australia is where you’ll find the best compensation.
-In the land down under, a project manager salary is highest on average to the tune of $134,658 annually.
+Where you decide to work has a direct impact on how much you make.
+This is largely due to factors such as demand for the role and the cost of living in the particular region.
+To make the big bucks, Switzerland is where you’ll find the best compensation.
+A project manager’s salary in Switzerland is on average 130,000 CHF (or $130,966 USD) annually.

-Switzerland averages a close second at $133,605 per year.
-The average annual project manager salary in the UK is £45,000.
-The average project manager salary in India is over 12 lakhs per annum.
-On the other hand, a project manager in Canada earns over C$82K annually.
+The United States averages a close second at $112,000 per year.
+The average annual project manager salary in Australia is 142,000 AUD (or $108,593 USD), a project manager in Canada earns over C$82K annually, and a project manager salary in India averages ₹1.563M.

 Finally, you can reach a senior project manager salary once you’ve acquired at least six years of work experience.
-Project managers make $110K per year in the US, which is one of the highest project manager salaries around the globe.
-Hawaii, on the other hand, doesn’t even break six figures with an average senior project manager salary of $98,403.
+Senior project managers make $123K per year in the US, which is one of the highest project manager salaries around the globe.

 3. Education and Certification

-If you have to begin your project management career out of necessity, for instance, your boss needs someone to manage a project, but you work in an entirely different role, and project management isn’t your specialty, you may self-teach and use resources like informative articles, videos, and free courses.
+If project management isn’t your specialty, you may self-teach and use resources like informative articles, videos, and free courses.
 While this is an excellent way to start exploring the world of project management, certification is the foundation of a lucrative career.
-However, you must note that project managers with Project Management Professional (PMP) certification beat out their non-certified peers by up to 16 percent.

 Willing to learn all the project management concepts from scratch?
 Enroll in our project management course, get certified, and grab the job and salary you deserve!